 screenshot save directory Screenshots will be saved to the Pictures/Stellarium directory, although this can be changed in the GUI (see section 4.3.5) or with a command line option (see section 6).

 5.1.2 Mac OS X

 installation directory This is found inside the application bundle, Stellarium.app.
 See Inside Application Bundles for more information.

-user directory This is the sub-directory Library/Preferences/Stellarium/ (or screenshot save directory Screenshots are saved to the user's Desktop.
+screenshot save directory Screenshots are saved to the user's Desktop.